Getting Authorized to use Federalist

 Adding a new site

-After you pick a template, your new site will be built and added to your list of websites.
-If you don't see a new "view site" link in your list of websites, refresh the page.
+After you pick a template or an existing repo to add to Federalist, your new site will be built and added to your list of websites.
+If you don't see the new site in your list of websites, refresh the page.
 Sometimes there is a slight delay as your website finishes building.

 The first step to building a new site is to map a strategy for the site's content.
 18F provides several resources to assist with this process.